V1brance/readme-generator/README.md

 ## Contributing

-If you run in to any issues, feel free to debug it or open an issue and I will do my best to check it out.
-This is a pretty simple app so I won't be super active on it.
+Feel free to open issues and do whatever you want with the project.
+If there are notable contributions that are integrate, I will include credits here.

 ## Tests

 To run tests, run the following command:

 ```

-npm test
+None
 ```

 ## Questions